-The District has been approved for a \$36.8 million capital grant from the Commonwealth's school building assistance program for the Douglas/Gates elementary school construction project.
-Under this program, assistance is paid to support construction costs and reduce the total debt service of the District.
-The MSBA has approved a 49.70% reimbursement rate for approved construction costs.
-The District anticipates receiving \$2,416,351 of grant proceeds in 2021 associated with costs incurred in 2020, which has been recognized as a receivable at June 30, 2020.
+The District has been approved for a maximum of \$38.0 million capital grant from the Commonwealth's school building assistance program for the Douglas/Gates elementary school construction project and has received \$27.7 million in reimbursements through June 30, 2022.
+Under this program, assistance is paid to support construction costs and reduce the related debt service of the District.
+The MSBA has approved a 49.70% reimbursement rate for approved project costs.
+The District anticipates receiving \$2,215,987 of grant proceeds in fiscal year 2023 associated with costs incurred in fiscal year 2022, which has been recognized as a receivable at June 30, 2022.
+The approved appropriation for the project is \$117.3 million, of which \$89.5 million of total costs have been incurred through June 30, 2022.
+The project was put into service on August 26, 2022, with final completion expected during fiscal 2024.

 The District is subject to various debt limits by statute and may issue additional general obligation debt under the normal debt limit.
-At June 30, 2020, the District had no authorized or unissued debt.
+At June 30, 2022, the District had no authorized or unissued debt.